 Key Conclusions and Recommendations There are huge differences between countries in the Baltic in terms of funding for monitoring, estimating and mitigating bycatch, as well as in how fisheries are regulated and by whom.
 In addition, the areas differ quite a lot in terms of bottom topography, currents etc. It would be really useful if each country would present an assessment of how they see their gillnet fishery from a conservation standpoint, the potential for alternative gear and other mitigation measures.
-Special attention should be given to the ICES SubDivisions 25 & 26 which include the main mating and calving grounds for the Baltic harbour porpoise population, extending perhaps to SubDivisions 27 and 28.2.
+Special attention should be given to the ICES SubDivisions 25 & 26 which include the main mating and calving grounds for the Baltic harbour porpoise population, but also to SubDivisions 27 and 28.2 that are part of the most important areas for the species.
 Fishing activity in this area should be investigated in detail.